-A root cause analysis (RCA) for each CDI case should be conducted by your local Community Infection Prevention and Control or Health Protection Team and reviewed in conjunction with your local statutory NHS body, e.g. Integrated Care System (ICS), to identify any lapses in care.
-The General Practice may be requested to supply relevant information for the RCA investigation.
-By implementing the lessons learnt from the RCA, patient safety can be continuously improved.
+An investigation for each CDI case may be conducted by your local Community IPC or local UK Health Security Agency (UKHSA) Team and reviewed in conjunction with your local statutory NHS body, e.g. Integrated Care Board (ICB), to identify any lapses in care.
+The General Practice may be requested to supply relevant information for the investigation.
+By implementing the lessons learnt, patient safety can be continuously improved.

-14. Infection Prevention and Control resources, education and training
+Infection Prevention and Control resources, education and training

-The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your General Practice in achieving compliance with The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance and CQC registration requirements.
+The Community IPC Team have produced a wide range of innovative educational and IPC resources designed to assist your General Practice in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance and CQC registration requirements.